 - Making all necessary tax filings

 Contact a Probate Lawyer in Columbus, Ohio

 Ideally, the probate process goes smoothly; the creditors get paid without issue, and the decedent’s beneficiaries and heirs receive the assets to which they are legally entitled.
 However, there are a number of issues that can lead to disputes during probate, and oftentimes these disputes will end up in probate litigation.
-At The Obenour Legal Group, our Columbus probate lawyers are here to help you resolve probate matters as quickly as possible.
+At The Obenour Legal Group, our Columbus probate lawyer are here to help you resolve probate matters as quickly as possible.

 I am the closest relative, but I don’t have time to deal with everything.
 Now what?

 Our probate lawyer in Columbus and Worthington not only guides with Estate Planning, but we also handle Probate or Estate Administration.
-Our probate attorneys can take care of bills, division of assets, notice to other family members and all other matters that are related to Estate Administration in the Probate Court.
+Our probate attorney can take care of bills, division of assets, notice to other family members and all other matters that are related to Estate Administration in the Probate Court.

 What is a Letter of Testamentary?

 If you have been told that you need a “Letter of Testamentary,” in order to obtain the letter you will need to go to court to get one.
 A Letter of Testamentary, or as we call it in Ohio, “Letters of Authority,” is a court order listing the name the individual who has been authorized by the court to deal with assets of an estate,.
 In order to obtain the Letter, you must apply to the court to open a probate proceeding.
 Our trusted probate litigation attorneys in Columbus, Worthington, Delaware, Lewis Center, Westerville, Dublin, Clintonville, Beechwold, Upper Arlington, Hilliard can help you.